 After Thomas Hitchcock, London 1710 ~ An early spinet with a full range of GG to g''' 57 notes.
 Case dimensions: 25'' wide by 75'' in length and 7.5'' deep.

 After Stephanus Keene and Carolus Brackley, London 1715 ~ range of GG to d''' (minus G#) 56 notes.
 Case dimensions: 25'' wide 70.5'' in length and 7.5'' deep.

 After Baker Harris, London 1765 ~ full range of FF to f''' 61 notes.
 Case dimensions: 32'' wide by 75'' in length and 8.5'' in depth.

 After an Anonymous Clavicytherium of Germanic origin circa 1480 from the Royal College of Music, London ~ The earliest known surviving plucked string keyboard instrument.
-A small upright harpsichord strung in natural gut or optionally in brass.
+A small upright harpsichord strung in natural gut or optionally in brass or iron strings.
 Keyboard range: 40 notes extending from E to g''.

 After Iohannes De Perticis Florence 1681 ~ Italian harpsichord disposed 2x8.
 Strung in brass Optional false -inner outer case construction, transposing keyboard, painted or with a variety of natural wood choices.
 50 note range C/E short octave to f'''.
 Length 74'', width 31.5'' depth 7''

 Attributed to Bartolomeo Cristofori Florence circa 1723 ~ a rather unique instrument disposed 2x8 with its nearly square tail and diagonally placed soundboard ribbing.
 C to d''' 51 notes transposing keyboard.
 Case dimensions 87'' in length, 33'' in width and 9'' in depth.